fiowro/pmm2-doc/docker.md

 ```

-Then, make sure that the PMM version has been updated (see [https://www.percona.com/doc/percona-monitoring-and-management/glossary.terminology.html#term-pmm-version](PMM
+Then, make sure that the PMM version has been updated (see [PMM
-Version)) by checking the PMM Server web interface.
+Version](https://www.percona.com/doc/percona-monitoring-and-management/glossary.terminology.html#term-pmm-version)) by checking the PMM Server web interface.

 ### Removing the backup container

 After you have tried the features of the new version, you may decide to
 continupe using it.
 The backup container that you have stored
-([https://www.percona.com/doc/percona-monitoring-and-management/deploy/server/docker.upgrading.html#pmm-deploying-server-docker-container-renaming](Creating a backup version of the current pmm-server Docker container)) is no longer needed in this
+([Creating a backup version of the current pmm-server Docker container](https://www.percona.com/doc/percona-monitoring-and-management/deploy/server/docker.upgrading.html#pmm-deploying-server-docker-container-renaming)) is no longer needed in this
 case.

 To remove this backup container, you need the **docker rm** command: